Kashmiri cuisine: Etiquette of Kashmiri dining

 Kashmiris are gregarious and like to share.
 Language and Food are the two vital parts of the region's identity.
 'One who eats properly shall rule the country' it is said.
 An interesting wedding tradition from Kashmir involves newlyweds making roti together.
 While the bride flattens the dough and puts it on the griddle, the groom is responsible for flipping it and making sure it is cooked.
 Kashmiris are very particular about the taste of dishes.
-Food connoisseurs can easily taste a single morsel and name the waza who cooked it.
+Food connoisseurs can easily taste a single morsel and name the waza (chef) who cooked it.
+They can smell an aubergine from four other kinds, and tell you which one is from Kashmir.
 When filmmaker Vivek Agnihotri wrote a presumptuous tweet proposing the idea of vegetarian wazwan, social media erupted in spontaneous protest.
+Also, Gordon Ramsay, multi-Michelin-starred chef and television personality, found himself at the receiving end of criticism for his Rogan Josh by Kashmiris who commented that the cut of the meat and the gravy were wrong.

 In Kashmir, it is said that food should both taste and look good.
-Its aroma must be appetizing.
+Its aroma must be appetising.
 Success of a meal lies in its appeal to the eyes, nose and then the tongue.
 Any event, from a minor one such as receiving a guest in one's home, to a major one such as a circumcision or a wedding, becomes a celebration of preparing, laying out, serving and consuming together the most delicious victuals.
 Delicacies are passed on to neighbours to be relished and there is no shame in asking for something when the nostrils are tickled and tempted by the mouth-watering smells from a neighbour's kitchen.

 Giant dastarkhaans (white sheets) are spread on the floor on which the meal is served.
 However humble or lofty the fare on it, the dastarkhaan has always been the center of warm hospitality and conviviality.
 In big Kashmiri dinners, a hundred to five hundred people are usually invited.
 Since insurgency and the resultant violence and bloodshed, food has come to hold even greater meaning as each meal signifies a celebration of life itself.
-It is worth mentioning that wazas (the descendents of Samarkandi cooks), whose shops are located in particular areas of the city of Srinagar, form a significant political group in Kashmir.
+It is worth mentioning that wazas (the descendants of Samarkandi cooks), whose shops are located in particular areas of the city of Srinagar, form a significant political group in Kashmir.

 All dishes are eaten by hand as Kashmiris believe in an intimate relationship with food.
 Even spiritual and religious old biddies feel no qualms in chomping on ear cartilage or marrow bones long after the meal is done, pulverising everything into a heap on the thali.
 No one bats an eyelid.
 Kashmiris consider it disrespectful if one refuses food varieties or an extra helping.
 They can go great lengths to persuade, swearing to die if you refuse an extra serving!

 Food-related proverbs

-Kashmiri language is abundantly rich in proverbs, witty sayings and idiomatic word-combinations.
-The proverbs on food themes and situations are:
+Kashmiri language is rich in proverbs and idioms.
+Food-related idioms include: